By Corey Lewis, CPT, CSCS

 Diverse protein processes like filtration and purification contribute to the formation of whey isolate and concentrate.
 As opposed to regular milk, the synthesis of these types of whey leads to a supplement that could provide you with all of your needs without the added fat, carbs, or lactose.

-Nevertheless, regardless if you consume whey isolate or concentrate, your body still has to use enzymes in your digestive system to adequately use the incoming protein.
-To aid the absorption process, manufacturers have created protein hydrolysate that eases the stress put on your digestive system.
+Nevertheless, if you consume whey isolate or concentrate, your body still faces challenges.
+It must use enzymes in your digestive system to adequately use the incoming protein.
+So, to aid the absorption process, manufacturers have created protein hydrolysate that eases the stress put on your digestive system.
 Thus, whey protein hydrolysate is an exemplary supplement if you are looking to stimulate muscle growth while reducing fat.
 It has also been known to improve muscle recovery, reduce hunger, and induce thermogenesis.

-If you are looking to dive deeper into whey protein and try it out for yourself, Gold Standard 100% Whey Protein has a diverse collection that is sure to help you with your dietary needs.
+If you are looking to dive deeper into whey protein and try it out for yourself, try Gold Standard 100% Whey Protein.
+The product line is a diverse collection that is sure to help you with your dietary needs.
+In addition, read our top 6 whey protein powder reviews.

-Due to its slow absorbing nature, casein-based powders are best consumed before going to bed because it can help with recovery after an intense workout.
+Due to its slow absorbing nature, casein-based powders are best consumed before going to bed.
+This is because it can help with recovery after an intense workout.
 If consumed directly before going to sleep, it can provide essential amino acids while you are sleeping and aid with your body’s normal nighttime biological functions.
-And because casein has calcium and phosphate, this protein source has potential enamel strengthening abilities that can help your teeth fight against acid erosion and damage.
+Furthermore, casein contains calcium and phosphate.
+This means that it has potential enamel strengthening abilities that can help your teeth fight against acid erosion and damage.

 On the flip side, casein powder is not perfect.
 Recent studies note that casein containing A1 and A2 beta-casein has the ability to cause inflammation of the gut and digestive discomfort.
 So, as when adding any new component to your diet, proceed with careful consideration.